feljost/fgpt/README.md

     - Fineweb-Edu Download (currently takes multiple hours)
     - Switch to FlashAttention for faster training
     - Switch to Muon Optimizer
-- More stable and
+- Train on much more tokens to abide by Chinchilla Scaling Law
-- Upload model to HuggingFace and deploy in Space
+- Upload model to HuggingFace and deploy in HF-spaces
 - Better visualize and document instruction finetunung
 - Preference-optimizitaion (DPO or other easy to implement approach)